 The Child’s Opinions- A Practitioner’s Paradox

-One of the most often asked questions a family law attorney hears in reference to custodial changes is: "When can my child choose to live with me?"
+One of the most often asked questions a family law attorney hears in reference to custodial changes is: “When can my child choose to live with me?”
 The true answer in Nevada is never.
-The statutes allow the child's opinion to be a material factor at age 14.
-The Courts can be convinced to consider the opinion of a child younger than 14 based upon proof of the maturity level of a child of younger years.
+The statutes allow the child’s opinion to be a material factor at age 14.
+The Courts can be convinced to consider the opinion of a child younger than 14 based upon proof of the maturity level of the child.

-As a rule of thumb, the author considers the age in direct proportion to the child's reasoning for desiring a custodial change.
-Is the child seeking change because he was grounded or disciplined, or does the child believe that he/she will truly benefit from being in one parent's custody versus another?
-Courts very rarely consider custody changes due to "tough love" decisions of parents, and they do not like to substitute their own judgment for that of a parent.
+As a rule of thumb, the author considers the child’s age in direct proportion to the child’s reasoning for desiring a custodial change.
+Is the child seeking change because he was grounded or disciplined, or does the child believe that he/she will truly benefit from being in one parent’s custody versus the other?
+Court should very rarely consider custody changes due to “tough love” decisions of parents, and they do not like to substitute their own judgment for that of a parent.

 However, a 14-year-old honor student with a reputation for honesty, integrity and hard work will be listened to by any rational judge.
 The problem is getting the opinion to the judge.
 In Nevada, it is a rare occasion a child ever talks directly to the judge.
 Though, in practice, upon a filed motion, a judge is supposed to allow testimony from children, the Courts are reluctant to traumatize a child by making him choose between parents.
 Courts therefore frequently employ social workers, licensed therapists, psychologists, or Court appointed special advocates to interview children and submit a report to the Court about the interviews.